stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 There are defined [parameter types](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters-types.html).
 Parameter names and their values are separated by spaces on the command line.
 If a string value contains an embedded space, then you must surround the entire string with quotation marks.

-> Use single quotation marks ' ' to enclose the parameters string
+> Use single quotation marks ' ' to enclose the parameters string.

 You can use a short-hand syntax for specifying parameters: